 Repayment amounts are determined by what the renter can afford based on their income.
 The repayment amount plus the original rental amount cannot be more than 40 percent of the adjusted monthly income for the family.

 An employee may wish to repay a loan via installments as opposed to income deduction.
 In this case, a repayment agreement meeting the following guidelines should be presented to the creditor:

 - A written document.

 - Include a clause for income deduction in case of default, stating that such a deduction cannot be more than 15 percent of disposable income unless employee has agreed to more in writing.

 If you need help with a repayment agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.